BlueWitherer/ModDevBranding/README.md

 ---

 ### Submit Branding
-If you're a developer, head on over to **[moddev.arcticwoof.xyz](https://moddev.arcticwoof.xyz/)** to submit your branding!
-You will be required to authorize with your GitHub account.
+If you're a mod developer, head on over to **[moddev.arcticwoof.xyz](https://moddev.arcticwoof.xyz/)** to access the dashboard to submit your branding!
+It will automatically appear on all of your mods.
+You will be required to authorize with your [GitHub account](https://www.github.com/login/) to use the website.

+> [!NOTE]
+> *If you're not a **verified developer** on Geode, your branding will be put under a brief review process by our staff!*

 ---